Characterisation of Laser Wakefield Acceleration Efficiency with Octave Spanning Near-IR Spectrum Measurements

 \Cref{fig:expComp}c-d show the result of scanning the accelerator length for a fixed density of of \unit[$n_e = 1.25\times 10^{18}$]{cm$^{-3}$}.
 The laser (\cref{fig:expComp}c redshifted at an approximately linear rate as the acceleration length was increased.
 The electron spectra (\cref{fig:expComp}d, shows two distinctive electron bunches were accelerated, with the higher energy component reaching \unit[1.2]{GeV}.
 For plasma length \unit[$z<18$]{mm} (acceleration cell length \unit[$z<13$]{mm}) the charge in the higher energy component was much reduced, indicating that injection was sensitive to small changes in the plasma profile as the cell was translated vertically.
 Also for the longest plasma lengths (\unit[$z>25$]{mm}), the laser redshift was reduced, indicating that less energy was coupled into the plasma.
 This was likely due to obstructions to the laser path at the top of the gas cell slits.

 Both the laser and electron beam energies were calculated by integrating the measurements in \cref{fig:expComp} over the spectral axes.
 For the laser spectrum, there was a small gap between the ranges of the two spectrometers.
 In order to determine the interacting laser energy, Gaussian process regression (GPR) was used to fit the observed signal and interpolate over this region.
-The relative error of the interacting laser energy measurement introduced by this procedure was calculated from the GPR model uncertainties as less than $3$\%.
-Also, as the laser spectrum was measured on a small sample region of the transmitted beam (\unit[$\approx1$]{mrad}), we have assumed that the spectrum is independent of angle.
-Analysis of transmitted laser spectra from the PIC simulations (described later in this paper) indicate that this assumption leads to the laser depletion being overestimated by $\approx4$\%.
+The relative error of the interacting laser energy measurement introduced by this procedure was calculated from the GPR model uncertainties as less than $3$\% (standard deviation).
+Furthermore, the spectra were corrected to account for frequency dependent divergence of the source, using the assumption that all frequencies were emitted from a constant spot size.
+With this assumption, the divergence is inversely proportional to frequency and so the collection efficiency for an on-axis sample scales as $\omega^2$ and so the corrected spectrum was obtained by dividing the measured spectrum by $\omega^2$, i.e. $S_{\mathrm{cor.}}(\omega) \propto S_{\mathrm{meas.}}(\omega)/ \omega^2$ .
+Analysis of transmitted laser spectra from the PIC simulations (described later in this paper) indicate that this assumption leads to the laser depletion being underestimated by $\approx5$\%.
 Finally, it was assumed that the total photon number of the driving laser pulse ($N_{ph} = W_{L0}/\hbar \omega_0$) was conserved throughout the interaction \cite{Esarey2009RMP}, such that the energy loss can be calculated from the change in average laser frequency as in \cref{eqn:efficencyMeasurement}.

-The laser pulse energy loss and electron energy gain are plotted as functions of plasma density in \cref{fig:expEfficiency}a.
+The laser pulse energy loss and electron energy gain are plotted as functions of plasma density in \cref{fig:expEfficiency}a \& b.
 The laser lost more energy for increasing plasma density until reaching a plateau for \unit[$n_e > 1.6 \times 10^{18}$]{cm$^{-3}$}.
-The electron beam total energy reached a maximum of \unit[$0.23\pm0.04$]{J} at \unit[$n_e = 1.6 \times 10^{18}$]{cm$^{-3}$} and was lower for both higher and lower plasma densities.
-The extraction efficiency $\eta_b = -W_B/\Delta W_L$, plotted in \cref{fig:expEfficiency}b, reached a maximum of $19\pm2$\% at \unit[$n_e = 1.05 \times 10^{18}$]{cm$^{-3}$}.
+The electron beam total energy reached a maximum of \unit[$0.18\pm0.04$]{J} at \unit[$n_e = 1.6 \times 10^{18}$]{cm$^{-3}$} and was lower for both higher and lower plasma densities.
+The extraction efficiency $\eta_b = -W_B/\Delta W_L$, plotted in \cref{fig:expEfficiency}c, reached a maximum of $13\pm3$\% at \unit[$n_e = 1.05 \times 10^{18}$]{cm$^{-3}$}.
 Increasing the plasma density beyond this point resulted in a lower extraction efficiency, even though the electron beam energy increased.